-• The Mayor of London, for instance, in association with a charitable foundation (Trust for London) is developing a pilot scheme to embed legal support on immigration matters and guidance for children with irregular status in local primary schools.44
+• The Mayor of London, for instance, in association with a charitable foundation (Trust for London) developed a pilot scheme to embed legal support on immigration matters and guidance for children with irregular status in local primary schools.92

 Professional legal advice on immigration may be offered within a shelter for irregular migrants (see Section 4.2).
-This solution allows for individual and close follow-up of the immigration cases of the shelter's residents and builds trust between migrants and legal advisors who ultimately may be able to encourage migrants to accept advice on voluntary return.
+This solution allows for individual and close follow-up of the immigration cases

+91 Delvino, N. (2017).
+European Cities and Migrants with Irregular Status: Municipal initiatives for the inclusion of irregular migrants in the provision of services.
+Oxford: COMPAS, available at: www.compas.ox.ac.uk/2017/european-cities-and-migrants-with-irregular-status/ of the shelter's residents and builds trust between migrants and legal advisors who ultimately may be able to encourage migrants to accept advice on voluntary return.
 The provision of legal advice within shelters shapes the practice around a 'problem-solving approach' rather than solely service provision (see Box 9).